 Collected ovaries will be assessed for maturity (mature = 1 and immature = 0) and stage of ovary development (stages 1–7; Table 1) in the lab.
 Crude maturity will be assigned based on macroscopic observations using criteria adapted from Westrheim (1975; Table 1).
 Histological examinations will be used to validate maturity values and stage of development based on the stage of the most advanced oocyte or embryo described in keys from Bowers (1992) and Bobko and Berkeley (2004).

 To prepare histological slides, sections will be prepped from preserved ovaries by embedding them in paraffin wax, thin-sectioning to 5–7 µm, and then staining with hematoxylin and eosin Y while on a slide (West 1990; Hannah et al. 2009).
-Histological preparation will be conducted through Veterinary Services at the University of Alaska Fairbanks.
+Histological preparation will be conducted through Veterinary Services at the University of Alaska Fairbanks or will be put out to bid if the cost is >$5,000.
 Slides will be viewed under a compound microscope.
 The final determination of maturity and reproductive activity will be assessed from histological observations following the methods of Bowers (1992) and Bobko and Berkeley (2004).

 Fecundity